mir-dataset-loaders/mirdata/docs/source/contributing.rst

 If github shows a red ``X`` next to your latest commit, it means one of our checks is not passing.
 This could mean:

 1. running ``black`` has failed -- this means that your code is not formatted according to ``black``'s code-style.
-To fix this, simply run:
+To fix this, simply run the following from inside the top level folder of the repository:

 ::

     black --target-version py37 --skip-string-normalization mirdata/

-from inside the top level folder of the repository.

 2. the test coverage is too low -- this means that there are too many new lines of code introduced that are not tested.

 3. the docs build has failed -- this means that one of the changes you made to the documentation has caused the build to fail.
    Check the formatting in your changes and make sure they are consistent.

 4. the tests have failed -- this means at least one of the tests is failing.
 Run the tests locally to make sure they are passing.
    If they are passing locally but failing in the check, open an `issue` and we can help debug.